 Equal educational opportunities for girls and boys are a fundamental human right and the basis of equal opportunities later in life.

-Equality in education is about more than equal access for girls and boys.
+Equality in education is about more than equal access.
 It also includes aspects linked to teaching practice, curricula, textbooks and teachers.
 A lack of equality in education often reflects the prevailing gender norms and discrimination in society.

 The school and the learning it provides can play an important role in changing gender stereotypes and attitudes and in promoting gender equality.
 It is then vital to include knowledge and understanding of gender equality and gender sensitivity in the development of the curricula and to include knowledge of human rights and sexual reproductive health rights.

 In many places, gender equality in education is still linked to an increase in girls’ access to education, particularly in sub-Saharan Africa.
-At the same time in some countries and regions there is a need for a stronger focus on boys’ education.
+Meanwhile, in some countries and regions there is a need for a stronger focus on boys’ education.
 In Latin America and the Caribbean there are fewer boys than girls at the lower and upper secondary level, with 93 boys per 100 girls.

 Global statistics reveal gender differences when it comes to learning outcomes.
-Girls generally do better than boys in reading and writing.
-In contrast boys generally achieve better results than girls in mathematics.
+Girls generally do better than boys in reading and writing, whereas boys generally achieve better results in mathematics.
 It is important to be aware of such gender differences when facilitating a good learning process for both girls and boys.

 Girls’ education is a key priority area for Norway and it is targeted through a variety of channels.

-UNICEF hosts the secretariat for the UN Girls’ Education Initiative (UNGEI), which is a global partnership dedicated to acquiring knowledge about girls’ education and gender equality globally, regionally and nationally, and being a driving force in this connection.
+UNICEF also hosts the secretariat for the UN Girls’ Education Initiative (UNGEI), a global partnership dedicated to promoting girls’ education and gender equality through policy advocacy and support to governments and other development actors.
+UNGEI promotes the building of evidence and sharing of good practice in girls’ education and gender equality, and seeks to strengthen collaboration and partnership.

 Girls’ education and gender equality is integrated in various ways in Norwegian bilateral aid to education.
 Girls’ education and gender equality must also be an integral part of the programmes of civil society organizations that receive financial support from Norad.